-A quick and easy Prosciutto Wrapped Pork Tenderloin.
+Looking for a quick and easy pork tenderloin recipe?
+This delicious Prosciutto Wrapped Pork Tenderloin.
 Wrapping pork tenderloin with prosciutto both adds flavour and keeps the pork tenderloin moist.
 Add pan-roasted potatoes and an optional shallot/mustard sauce and it’s a great meal.

 My husband has never been one to wax poetic about the dishes I cook.
 His reviews (when solicited) are simple and to the point.
 He summed up his thoughts on this dish with “Gotta love pork wrapped in more pork”.
 Yes.
 Yes, you do :)